-- NAIS (National Association of Independent Schools) - NBOA (National Business Officers Association)
+- NAIS (National Association of Independent Schools) - NBOA (National Business Officers Association) - Private School Village - CAL-ISBOA (California Independent Schools Business Officers Association) - Independent School Alliance

 The accreditation process involves a lengthy self-study based on established standards, and a three-day school visitation by educators from CAIS and WASC.
 Schools worthy of accreditation are given a one year, three year, or six year accreditation depending on the strength and quality of the school's finances, instructional program, and culture.
-Westerly is proud to have most recently received a six year accreditation process in the 2015-16 school year.
+Westerly is proud to have most recently received a six year accreditation process in the 2015-16 school year, and will be going through the accreditation process again in the 2023-24 school year.
 Our affiliation is with the network of 225 independent schools in California and then with the 1500 independent schools nationwide.